Application Deadline–November 15, 2022

-The African American Intellectual History Society (AAIHS) is pleased to announce the 2019 C.L.R.
+The African American Intellectual History Society (AAIHS) is pleased to announce the 2023 C.L.R.
 James Research Fellowship to support research towards the completion of a dissertation or publication of a book.
 Named after Afro-Trinidadian theorist C.L.R.
-James, the research fellowships are intended to promote research in black intellectual history by graduate students, independent scholars, and faculty members at any rank.
-Three fellowships of $2000 will be awarded this year to help cover the costs of domestic or international travel necessary to conduct research.
-One of these awards will be reserved for a scholar who is currently working or studying at an HBCU.
+James, the research fellowships are intended to promote research in Black intellectual history by graduate students, independent scholars, and faculty members at any rank.
+Two fellowships of $2000 will be awarded this year to help cover the costs of domestic or international travel necessary to conduct research.
+In recognition of the ongoing challenges associated with COVID-19 and the difficulties of domestic and international travel, recipients of this year’s awards may use the funds for any research-related expense (i.e. to purchase books or other files needed for research projects).
 The award will be announced formally at the AAIHS Conference.
 Membership in AAIHS is required.
-AAIHS board members are not eligible.
+Current AAIHS board members are not eligible.

-All application materials should be received by December 15, 2018.
+All application materials should be received by November 15, 2022 (by 11:59pm EST).
 Please send the following documents in a single PDF document: short c.v. (no more than 3 pages), 3-5 page project proposal (double-spaced), budget, and arrange to have one letter of recommendation sent to firstname.lastname@example.org as an email attachment in Microsoft Word or PDF.

-- Dr. Ashley D. Farmer, University of Texas at Austin
+- Dr. Celeste Henery, The University of Texas at Austin

 - Richard D. Benson II, Spelman College